airbytehq/airbyte/docs/integrations/sources/postgres.md

     This is an advanced configuration option.
 Users are advised to use it with caution.
     :::

-9. For Airbyte OSS, toggle the switch to connect using SSL.
+9. For Airbyte Open Source, toggle the switch to connect using SSL.
 Airbyte Cloud uses SSL by default.
 10. For Replication Method, select Standard or [Logical CDC](https://www.postgresql.org/docs/10/logical-replication.html) from the dropdown.
 Refer to [Configuring Postgres connector with Change Data Capture (CDC)](#configuring-postgres-connector-with-change-data-capture-cdc) for more information.
 11. For SSH Tunnel Method, select:
     - No Tunnel for a direct connection to the database